-Action Worksheet

-Name of Jurisdiction: City of Dixon

-Risk / Vulnerability

-Problem being Mitigated: Lack of cost-share programs with private property owners for hazard mitigation projects.

-Hazard(s) Addressed: All hazards

-Action or Project

-Action/Project Number: 6.2.1

-Name of Action or Project: Encourage local mitigation cost-share programs.

-Action or Project Description: Encourage cities and county to implement cost-share programs with private property owners for hazard mitigation projects that benefit the community as a whole.

-Applicable Goal Statement: Secure resources for investment in hazard mitigation.

-Estimated Cost: Unknown - dependent upon projects and interest

-Benefits: Losses avoided by implementing this action include injuries and/or casualties, loss-of-function/displacement impacts, and emergency management costs/community costs.

-Plan for Implementation

-Responsible Board of Aldermen, Chief of Public Works

-Organization/Department:

-Action/Project Priority: 14 - Medium Priority

-Timeline for Completion: On-going (

-Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

-Local Planning Hazard Mitigation Plan

-Mechanisms to be Used Tiazara miligation Flam

-in Implementation, if any:

-, i dily Progress Report

-Action Status In Progress/Continue in Plan Update

-Report of Progress The city will install culverts if the individual pays for the culvert to ensure that installation is done correctly and the culvert is sized correctly.
-This program could benefit from more organized guidelines and focused efforts if additional funding could be
+Action Worksheet Name of Jurisdiction: City of Dixon Diels / Weder auch ilites Dualdana haina Mitingtod Risk / Vulnerability Problem being Mitigated: Lack of cost-share programs with private property owners for Hazard(s) Addressed: hazard mitigation projects.
+All hazards Hazaiu(S) Audiesseu.
+Action or Project Action/Project Number: 6.2.1 Action/Froject Number.
+0.2.1 Name of Action or Encourage local mitigation cost-share programs.
+Project: Encourage cities and county to implement cost-share programs Action or Project with private property owners for hazard mitigation projects that Description: benefit the community as a whole.
+Applicable Goal Secure resources for investment in hazard mitigation.
+Statement: Estimated Cost: Unknown - dependent upon projects and interest Benefits: Losses avoided by implementing this action include injuries and/or casualties, loss-of-function/displacement impacts, and emergency management costs/community costs.
+Plan for Implementation Responsible Board of Aldermen, Chief of Public Works Organization/Department: Action/Project Priority: 14 - Medium Priority Timeline for Completion: On-going Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
+Local Planning Hazard Mitigation Plan Mechanisms to be Used in Implementation, if any: December Demont Action Ctatus Progress Report Action Status In Progress/Continue in Plan Update Report of Progress The city will install culverts if the individual pays for the culvert to ensure that installation is done correctly and the culvert is sized correctly.
+This program could benefit from more organized guidelines and focused efforts if additional funding could be secured.

-secured.